Tetrahydrocannabinol: Chemistry

 THC is a molecule that combines polyketides (derived from acetyl CoA) and terpenoids (derived from isoprenylpyrophosphate).
 It is hydrophobic with very low solubility in water, but good solubility in many organic solvents.
 As a phytochemical, THC is assumed to be involved in the plant's evolutionary adaptation against insect predation, ultraviolet light, and environmental stress.

-The preparation of THC was reported in 1965. that procedure called for the intramolecular alkyl lithium attack on a starting carbonyl to form the fused rings, and a tosyl chloride mediated formation of the ether.
+The preparation of THC was reported in JACS in 1965.
+That procedure called for the intramolecular alkyl lithium attack on a starting carbonyl to form the fused rings, and a tosyl chloride mediated formation of the ether.

 Biosynthesis

 In the Cannabis plant, THC occurs mainly as tetrahydrocannabinolic acid (THCA, 2-COOH-THC).
 Geranyl pyrophosphate and olivetolic acid react, catalysed by an enzyme to produce cannabigerolic acid, which is cyclized by the enzyme THC acid synthase to give THCA.
 Over time, or when heated, THCA is decarboxylated, producing THC.
 The pathway for THCA biosynthesis is similar to that which produces the bitter acid humulone in hops.
 It can also be produced in genetically modified yeast.